algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 #### Fonts

-This folder contains all the fonts used in the game, including user interface display fonts, in-game text fonts and any other design elements involving typography.
+This folder contains all the fonts used in the game, including user interface display fonts, in-game text fonts, and any other design elements involving typography.

 #### Music

-This folder contains all the music tracks used in the game, including background music, ambient sounds and any other tracks that accompany gameplay.
+This folder contains all the music tracks used in the game, including background music, ambient sounds, and any other tracks that accompany gameplay.

 #### Texture